Naman-Pal/SIHMON/ReportMechanicsandStructureChecklist.md

 - [x] 3.
 Does the Abstract or Executive Summary summarize the Conclusion(s), and if applicable, the Recommendation(s)?

-- [ ] 4.
+- [x] 4.
 Does the Introduction state the reason the work was undertaken?
 What is the industry, organization or context?
 What is the problem?

-*The situation with our Introduction is...*

-- [ ] 5.
+- [x] 5.
 Does the Introduction cover the scope of the report?
 What is included and /or admitted, and what procedures are used?

+-- We are focussing on laying a foundation for the report by adding essentials like software and hardware used.
+We will go on to describe each section in detail soon.

-- [ ] 6.
+- [x] 6.
 Do the headings and subheadings in the Body adequately and accurately describe the section or subsection content?

-*The situation with our headings and subheadings is...*
+-- We have only added a few more headings and subheadings, and we made sure they were accurate.
+As we add more sections, we will make sure to keep the headings and subheadings in check.

 - [ ] 7.
 Does the Body include information regarding the methodology?